splaisan/ngs-tools/README.md

 # **fastq_detect.pl**

-A perl script parsing n-lines of fastQ data to identify teh rang eof ascii score used and mathicng them to what is expected for the main flavors known today.
+The perl script **[fastq_detect.pl](fastq-tools/fastq_detect.pl)** is parsing n-lines of fastQ data to identify teh rang eof ascii score used and mathicng them to what is expected for the main flavors known today.
 The result is a list of compatible fastQ versions.

 # **avgQdist2linePlot.R**